hannobraun/www.fornjot.app/content/blog/a-new-direction/index.md

 +++

 <aside>
     A draft of this post went out to my sponsors last week.
-If you are a sponsor and didn't receive this, make sure you've opted in to receive my messages.
+If you are a sponsor and didn't receive this, make sure you've opted in to receive my messages on GitHub Sponsors.
 Go to <a href="https://github.com/sponsors/hannobraun">my profile</a>, click <code>Manage</code> in the upper-right, make sure to check <code>Receive email updates from hannobraun</code>, then click <code>Update sponsorship</code>.
 </aside>

 I've been working on Fornjot for a long time.
 For a few years on the side, as a hobby.
 Then, since the beginning of 2022 (over a year now!), as my primary (and only) job.